Close

 Dry Eye Syndrome can have many different causes.
 When they overlap with each other, patients can experience painful flare-ups.
 Here are some of the factors other than menopause that can trigger Dry Eye symptoms:

-Dry Eyes at night
+Dry eyes at night

 For people that already suffer from chronic dry eyes, this can result in irritating symptoms during the night because they already deal with problems to do with the quality and quantity of tear production.